 I first photographed the candlesticks on my sofa table so I could get some good photography light.
 I think these will be moving around my house quite a bit in my “always moving my decor accessories” mode.

-This is where the currently reside.
+This is where they currently reside.
 I can’t wait to decorate the top of this cabinet for Christmas by adding garland with lights and some bling to make that top pop.
 I am slowly working on this space and hope to have it all done before Christmas.
-I am removing the carpet to expose the hardwood floors, painting and turning an old record player into a coffee bar.
+I am removing the carpet to expose the hardwood floors, painting, and turning an old record player into a coffee bar.
 I can’t wait to share it with you and I just picked the paint color from Amy Howard to paint the coffee bar.
 I am excited to use the color Rugo in the One Step Paint.

 Join the Designed Decor Community and receive weekly free tips on DIY home projects, painted furniture, decorating, and much more.